 About Upstate Circle of Friends

-August 2011, UCF was recognized by the Department of Juvenile Justice for services that promotes Diversity of Community Partnerships & Programs and September 2012, Mr. Singleton was selected to participate in the Furman University Diversity Leaders Initiative's Upstate class XIII.
+August 2011, UCF was recognized by the Department of Juvenile Justice for services promoting Diversity of Community Partnerships & Programs and September 2012, Mr. Singleton was selected to participate in the Furman University Diversity Leaders Initiative's Upstate class XIII.

-August 26, 2013 Deloris and George co-founded Quest Leadership Academy received approval from the South Carolina Public Charter School District to begin enrollment for Fall 2014 establishing a solid, core based educational program and develop exceptional learners and leadership scholars who achieve their highest potential.
+August 26, 2013 Quest Leadership Academy received approval from the South Carolina Public Charter School District to begin enrollment for Fall 2014 establishing a solid, core based educational program to develop exceptional learners and leadership scholars who achieve their highest potential.
 Upstate Circle of Friends served as the home base for this charter school.

 February 4, 2014 The Department of Juvenile Justice awarded Upstate Circle of Friends a five-year Job Readiness Training "JRT" paid intern program for up to 60 teens between the ages of 14 -17 years of age annually with the mission to improve the overall functioning of at-risk students at home, in school, and in the community